mshsheikh/mshsheikh/README.md

  Guardrails for **safe and predictable RAG behavior** Strong emphasis on **governance, reliability, and maintainability**

-I call this approach **MShaped Development**:
+I call this approach **M-Shaped Development**:
-> Deep AI/ML expertise combined with broad fullstack and cloud engineering skills.
+> Deep AI/ML expertise combined with broad full-stack and cloud engineering skills.